Nutritious Food Plan for Your Preschooler

 Add variety to dairy and non-dairy Calcium sources

 If your child doesn't like milk, make sure her diet includes other sources of Calcium, such as yogurt or cheese.
 If she is sensitive to lactose, there are lots of non-dairy Calcium sources available for Preschooler nutrition such as: tofu, white beans, broccoli, collard greens, and canned baked beans.
 Many foods also have Calcium added, including: orange juice, breakfast cereals, instant oatmeal, breads, and soy-milk.

 Limit sweetened foods

-Babies are born with a natural preference for sweet tastes, so it's no surprise that many Preschoolers love cookies, candy, and other sweetened foods.
-Nutrient-dense, age-appropriate nutritious foods for your Preschooler—such as fruit (peeled and diced before serving), vegetables (cooked, peeled, and diced before serving), yogurt and cereal—are good alternatives to sweetened foods and can help establish healthy eating habits.
+It's no surprise that many Preschoolers love cookies, candy, and other sweetened foods.
+Nutrient-dense, age-appropriate nutritious foods for your Preschooler—such as fruit (peeled and diced before serving), vegetables (cooked, peeled, and diced before serving), yogurt and cereal— should be her everyday choices and sweetened foods saved for once in a while treats.

 Keep nutritious foods on hand

 Replace sugary sweets and salty chips with fruits, vegetables, and whole grains.
 Keep nutritious snacks on hand, like whole-grain crackers, dried fruit snacks made with real fruit, yogurt, and canned or fresh fruit that are prepared especially for Preschooler developmental needs.

 Go for key nutrients

 Many Preschoolers don’t get the recommended amount of Vitamin E, fiber, or Potassium each day.
 Here are some healthy foods for your Preschooler that provide these nutrients: